 What schools can I attend as an NSE student?

 Almost 200 colleges and universities in the United States, it’s Territories and Canada participate in the NSE program.
-For a list and more information about individual schools visit the NSE website at : http://nse.org/ or pick up the NSE Directory in the Office of Global Education, 105 Fusion Space.
+For a list and more information about individual schools visit the NSE website at : http://nse.org/.

 Does it cost anything to apply?

 Yes, the total cost to apply is $300.
-There is a $150 non-refundable UMF application fee, PLUS a $150 non-refundable nse.org placement fee, both of which must be paid by the final application deadline before we will submit your request for placement consideration.
-Both fees can be paid online and you will be provided with the individual links to make payments.
+There is a $150 non-refundable UMF application fee, PLUS a $150 non-refundable nse.org placement fee, both of which must be paid by the final application deadline, before we will submit your application for placement consideration.

 What does Priority Placement Mean?

 Some schools can only take a limited number of students so they fill up fast for the following academic year.
 In order to have the best possible chance to get into your first choice school you should submit your full application by the Priority Placement deadline.

 How do I apply?

-1. Attend a group advising session or schedule an individual advising session with the NSE Advisor, 105 Fusion Space, to go over important program and application details.
+1. Attend a group advising session (watch for announcements) or request an individual advising session with the NSE Advisor, 106 Fusion Space, to go over important program and application details.